master-NORG/Dr.-Odine-s-Incredible-Reaper-Notation-Enhancement-System/README.md

 <img src="./img/startup.jpg" alt="startup" width="40%">

-Add the DR_ODINE_ArticMaps PC --> KS (gmem)' and the DR_ODINE_Note Shortener jsfx plugins to each track fx chain before your VSTi.
+Add the DR_ODINE_ArticMaps PC --> KS (gmem)' and the DR_ODINE_Note Shortener .jsfx plugins to each track fx chain before your VSTi.
 You can set this to the default chain to avoid having to do this everytime:

 <img src="./img/jsfx.jpg" alt="startup" width="40%">